 - slowed growth in children and adolescents

-- sores or ulcers inside the nose
+- sores or ulcers inside the nose or mouth

 - symptoms of decreased adrenal function (e.g., tiredness, weakness, nausea, vomiting, low blood pressure)